If you ask me, there are just a handful of things that are “better” done outside. S’mores. Water balloon fights. Running. Picnics.

 If I spent 10 years adding to this list, I promise you “giving birth” would still not make the cut.
 Because that’s fucking crazy.

-Have you heard of the new Lifetime reality show, Born in the Wild?
-These women have scanned the horizon of what’s trendy in birthing right now (holistic, drug-free bravery that I respect eternally) and thought, NAW.
+Have you heard of the Lifetime reality show, Born in the Wild?
+These women have scanned the horizon of what’s trendy in birthing (holistic, drug-free bravery that I respect eternally) and thought, NAW.

 For me, ME, this is what’s going to happen.
 I’m going to pump this kid out in front of many crew members who will never eat rare beef again.
 My shit is going to make Jane Goodall look like Kim Kardashian.
 I’m going to thump my chest and say NO THANK YOU to clean linens and cool washcloths.